 A subsidiary of Priceline.com, OpenTable is one of the leading online restaurant reservations platforms today.

 But it’s not just for hungry diners looking to book a table.
-It’s also for those who haven’t yet decided where to eat, and who’ll thus turn to restaurant reviews to guide their decision.
+It’s also for those who haven’t yet decided where to eat, so they turn to restaurant reviews to guide their decision.

 You can join OpenTable by visiting http://www.opentable.com/opentable-restaurant-management-system#/join_us_form.
-You can also read the complete guide on how to claim and manage your business on OpenTable.
+You can also read the complete guide on how to manage and claim your business on OpenTable.

 Google is the world’s biggest search engine.
-It has also quickly become one of the most powerful restaurant review websites, thanks to the rapid growth of Google reviews.
-In fact, 63 percent of consumers will go to Google to see reviews before visiting a business.
+It’s also one of the most popular restaurant review websites, thanks to the rapid growth of Google reviews.
+In fact, 63% of consumers will go to Google to see reviews before visiting a business.